elektronomikon/raspi_gpib_driver/README.md

 `  tar xzf linux-gpib-4.2.0.tar.gz`
 `  cd linux-gpib-4.2.0`

-configure linux-gpib-kernel:
+extract and configure linux-gpib-kernel:

 `  tar xzf linux-gpib-kernel-4.2.0.tar.gz`
 `  cd linux-gpib-kernel-4.2.0`
 `  ./configure`

 this creates the needed build files.
-Copy the patch in the linux-gpib-4.2.0 folder, and apply it to add the raspi_gpib driver:
+Download the patch file and copy it to the linux-gpib-4.2.0 folder (the parent of linux-gpib-kernel-4.2.0).
+Apply it to add the raspi_gpib driver:

 `  cd ..`
 `  patch -p0 < linux-gpib-kernel-4.2.0_raspi_gpib.patch`